AshkanRafiee/RaheHal/README.md

 > Use help/h to get hotkeys information in the console!

 Linux
+> Open Terminal and cd to the file directory!
+> bash linux.sh
+>
 > Use Y/y in the Console to Activate the Methods!
 >
 > Use any word but Y/y in the Console to Deactivate the Methods!